cedricrey/xNotes/README.md

 and/or
 - create sections and write notes inside

-All your note will be saved on XML files (easy recover and readable).
+All your notes will be saved on XML files (easy recover and readable).